Depending on your enquiry, there are a number of ways to get in touch with the Practice.

 For prescription or medicine enquiries

-Please allow two full working days for your prescription request to be processed after it has been submitted.
-Your nominated pharmacy will also need time to make up your prescription.
+Please allow at least two full working days for repeat prescriptions to be processed after you have placed your request.
+Your nominated pharmacy will need time to make up your prescription after we have issued it.
+Please allow time for this before you go to collect your medication.

 By phone or in person

-If you have a new health concern or another enquiry, just get in touch with us by phone or visit our reception in person.
+If you have a new health concern you can get in touch with us by phone or visit our reception in person.

-Our phone lines and reception areas are open Monday to Friday from 8am until 6.30pm (excluding bank holidays).
+Our phone lines and reception areas are open Monday to Friday from 8am until 6.30pm (Excluding bank holidays.
+On the second Thursday of each month we are closed for staff training between 1pm and 3.30pm).

 Our reception team can book a range of appointments or signpost to alternative services, depending on a patient’s health concern or enquiry.